srish/gerrit-newcomer-bot/README.md

 $ cd gerrit-newcomer-bot
 $ pip3 install -r requirements
-Copy gerrit.conf.example as gerrit.conf and enter your details
+Copy gerrit.conf.example as gerrit.conf and enter your details Drop your ssh host key in the project folder (name it as: ssh-host-key)
 $ python3 watch_newcomers.py
 ```